cc-archive/cc-cert-core/core/commons/opportunity.md

 ### The Benefits of Sharing

 Why would anyone want to share the creations in which they’ve invested so much time and effort?
-Ryan Merkley, CEO of Creative Commons, explains many of the reasons in the short video [Creative Commons: Remix](https://vimeo.com/151666798).
+Ryan Merkley, CEO of Creative Commons, explains many of the reasons in a short video:

 https://vimeo.com/151666798

+*["Creative Commons: Remix"](https://vimeo.com/151666798) by [Creative Commons](https://vimeo.com/creativecommonsvideos) is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/3.0)*

-[Creative Commons Australia](http://creativecommons.org.au) provides a more comprehensive list of of the [Benefits of Sharing Using Creative Commons](http://creativecommons.org.au/content/Benefits_of_CC_08.pdf).
+Also [Creative Commons Australia](http://creativecommons.org.au) provides a more comprehensive list of of the [Benefits of Sharing Using Creative Commons](http://creativecommons.org.au/content/Benefits_of_CC_08.pdf).

 ### The Benefits of Commons-based Peer Production